pr3b/lokad/content/posts/abcxyz.md

 ![Cumulative Revenue](/images/cumulative.png "Cumulative")

-## 8. Calculate Coefficient of Variation:
+## 8. Calculate Coefficient of Variation

 Calculate the Coefficient of Variation for each product using this script: